gglouser/brainfree/README.md

 write programs in brainfuck, but also makes it easy to write interpreters and compilers for the language.

-BrainFree is a brainfuck interpreter in Haskell that uses a free monad as an intermediate form to represent the brainfuck program.
-In a sense, it's not all that different from using an algebraic data type to represent the program instructions, but here, the free monad acts as our AST.
-Once the program is in free monad form, we can evaluate it in different ways corresponding to different concrete implementations of the abstract brainfuck machine.
-Three "back ends" are provided, selectable with command line option:
+BrainFree is a brainfuck interpreter in Haskell that uses a free monad named BF as an intermediate layer.
+The BF monad specifies the capabilities of an abstract brainfuck machine.
+Once the program is in this form, we can evaluate it in different ways corresponding to different concrete implementations of the abstract brainfuck machine.
+Three "back ends" are provided, selectable with command line
+option:

 - `-v` -- a mutable unboxed Vector (default)
 - `-f` -- a Foreign pointer into an array
 - `-t` -- an infinite stream-based tape

-We can also perform some limited optimizations on the program in free monad form (enabled with `-o`).

 ### Usage summary ###